abudri/Helsinki_Full_Stack_Open_2021/part1/README.md

 ## Table of Contents

-- Troubleshooting
+- Notes / Troubleshooting

-## Troubleshooting Notes
+## Notes / Troubleshooting

 Environment setup can be found in the [lesson page](https://fullstackopen.com/en/part1/introduction_to_react#some-notes).